 At a combined meeting of the Peninsula Township Board and Planning Commission this week, a public hearing was held on the Farm Processing Facilities Amendments, a draft of which has been in the works since earlier this year.

-After the public hearing and discussion by both groups, the PC recommended approval of the Amendments to the TB.
+After the public hearing and discussion by both groups, the Planning Commission recommended approval of the Amendments to the Township Board.
 Following a few minor changes, the Amendments will be on the agenda for the Nov.
-1 meeting of the TB, who may take action to approve them at that time.
+1 meeting of the Board, who may take action to approve them at that time.

 Old Mission Gazette is Reader Supported.

 In a memo from Township Planner Jenn Cram that was included in the meeting packet, she notes that the primary goals for the proposed amendments are to 1) update the ordinance so that it’s legally defensible based on issues raised in the lawsuit filed by the Wineries of Old Mission Peninsula (WOMP) against the Township; and 2) create an ordinance that is equitable and even-handed for all agricultural operators on the Old Mission Peninsula, including those who grow and process lavender, honeycrisp apples, cherries, grapes, other fruits and vegetables and so on.

 Timeline of Events

 In her memo, Jenn outlined the series of events which have led to the present day.
 On May 20, 2019, the Township first became aware of the wineries’ issues with zoning as it relates to winery-chateaus during a PC public hearing for Bowers Harbor Vineyards’ request for a special use permit.